jimshowalter/architecture-enforcer/README.md

 Paired components move the codebase in the direction of dependency injection, where the implementations chosen at runtime (including during testing) can vary without consumers of the API portions of components being aware anything has changed.

+Paired components enforce the idea that calls are only allowed to "come in through the front door".

 To define target state this way:

 * Put the APIs for paired components in a single layer.